tmyracle/tmyracle/README.md

 **Tyler Myracle**
 ==================

-Hi there, I'm Tyler -- currently working on random independent projects and contributing to [Maybe](https://github.com/maybe-finance/maybe).
+Hi there, I'm Tyler -- currently working on random independent projects like open sourcing [Parse](https://useparse.com) and contributing to [Maybe](https://github.com/maybe-finance/maybe).
 Most recently I was a Founder Fellow at South Park Commons and before that I was a PM at Meta working on end-to-end encryption for Messenger and Instagram Direct.
 Before joining Meta I worked at Samsara where I led a new product in the manufacturing space.
 Prior to Samsara I was the founding Head of Product and also a GM at Workrise - a $3B workforce marketplace for industrial verticals.

 **TL;DR**